slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Then why would you be any different?
 Curious as to why the other person disagrees.

 <!--
+- grow self awareness by / pause / feedback
+self awareness is leadership?

 “The things we see every day are the things we never see at all. -- G.K.
 Chesterton

 2. Understand the Effect of Your Childhood Conditioning